nrishabh/AARC-Simple-Sign-Language-Interpreter/README.md

  The name AARC comprises of the first letter of each contributor.

- We also tried improving our dataset by including multiple images of the same label under different lighting conditions and used neural networks to better predict the input image.

  ### Screenshots

 Various stages of Image Processing for the ASL gesture "B"